-Many people who lived in Forest Hill in southeast Fort Worth during the second half of the twentieth century remember it.
+Many people who lived in southeast Fort Worth during the second half of the twentieth century remember it.
 Most of them remember it vaguely.
 A few of them remember it vividly.
 But whether vaguely or vividly, they remember the looming stone house on Foard Street more with questions than answers.

 Let the questions begin.